Truc4p/final-year-project/report/PROJECT_REPORT.md

 Objective 2: To develop web-based administrative interfaces for business management and customer-facing interfaces for product discovery, shopping, and order management, skin study module on the web frontend, complemented by cross-platform mobile applications: (a) a customer app with an integrated Skin Study module providing AI dermatology consultation (text and voice) and skin image analysis; and (b) an admin app for livestream scheduling and management.

-Objective 3: To integrate Google Gemini AI for conversational product recommendations based on customer skin type and concerns, implementing context-aware dialogue systems that maintain conversation history and enable escalation to staff members when appropriate, alongside a comprehensive skin study module available on the web frontend and the customer mobile app that provides AI dermatology consultation (text and voice) and skin image analysis (Esteva et al., 2017; Liu et al., 2020; Tschandl, Rosendahl and Kittler, 2018; Daneshjou et al., 2022).
+Objective 3: To integrate Google Gemini AI for conversational product recommendations based on customer skin type and concerns, implementing context-aware dialogue systems that maintain conversation history and enable escalation to staff members when appropriate, alongside a comprehensive skin study module available on the web frontend and the customer mobile app that provides AI dermatology consultation (text and voice) and skin image analysis.

 Objective 4: To implement WebSocket infrastructure supporting real-time live video streaming with concurrent viewer support, product pinning during streams, real-time chat functionality, and comprehensive viewer analytics.